 Blawnox Borough routinely monitors for constituents in your drinking water according to Federal and State laws.
 We are pleased to report that our drinking water meets or exceeds all federal, state, and local requirements.
-The tables on the following pages show the results of our monitoring for the period of January 1, 2019 through December 31, 2019.
+The tables on the following pages show the results of our monitoring for the period of January 1, 2020 through December 31, 2020.
 The State allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data is from prior years in accordance with the Safe Drinking Water Act.
 The year that monitoring was done is noted on the results tables.
 Fox Chapel Authority, our supplier, conducted sampling for a series of unregulated contaminants.
 Unregulated contaminants are those for which the EPA has not established drinking water standards.
-The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
+The purpose of unregulated contaminants in drinking water and whether future regulation is warranted.
 If you are interested in examining the results, please contact Don Kendrick at 412-963-0212 or by stopping at the FCA office at 255 Alpha Drive, Pittsburgh, PA 15238.